riccardoarenait-cpu/Security-Learning/TryHackMe/SOC_L1/Phishing.md

 URLScan.io, URL extraction tools, VirusTotal, Phishtool

+SPF = sender policy framework, authenticates the sender of an email

+DKIM = domainkeys identified mail, authentication of emails

+DMARC = domain based message authentication, reporting and conformance

 **SIMULATION**

 in this simulation I analyzed a malicious file from a real world scenario via anyrun, indentifying the URLs, vulerability it exploits, using the report, other tools like virustotal